MISSOURI STATE UNIVERSITY

 Steven T. Dodge, MD, FACOG, joined the Missouri State University Physician Assistant Program in August 2003 and serves as the Department Head/Program Director.
 Dr. Dodge has also served the department as Clinical Coordinator.
 He graduated from the Southern Illinois University School of Medicine in 1975, completed the SIU Obstetrics & Gynecology residency in 1979 and a fellowship in Reproductive Endocrinology at Washington University in St. Louis in 1983.
 He also served 7 years in the US Army Medical Corps, ending as Chief of the Reproductive Endocrinology Service at Tripler Army Medical Center in Honolulu.
 Dr. Dodge has enjoyed his move from clinical medicine to medical education and also coordinates the obstetrics and gynecology portion of Clinical Medicine I and the Advanced Clinical Pharmacology course.

 Roberto Canales, DHSc, MS, PA-C is a tenured Associate Professor at Missouri State University.
 He serves as the Associate Program Director and Admissions Coordinator in the Department of Physician Assistant (PA) Studies.
 He joined the Missouri State University PA Department in July 2002.
 Prior to this, he had been a faculty member with the University of Texas Medical Branch (UTMB) Department of PA Studies from 1994 through 2002.
 He completed his PA education at UTMB in 1989, earning a Bachelor of Science in Physician Assistant Studies.
 He subsequently completed a Master of Science in Health Education and Promotion from the UTMB Graduate School of Biomedical Sciences, and in 2012, he completed doctoral studies through Nova Southeastern University, earning a Doctorate of Health Science.
 His clinical experience includes university, military and correctional facility settings and he has a particular interest in infectious disease and adult primary care medicine.
-He currently volunteers his PA services in an inner city health care clinic, which serves the local homeless population.
 His primary teaching responsibilities at the Missouri State University PA Program include coordination of Clinical Medicine I & II, Clinical Problem Solving Seminar, Professional Issues, and assisting in other didactic year courses, including Clinical Assessment I and II and Problem Solving.
 Finally, Dr. Canales also provides assistance in managing the clinical phase of education.

 Nancy Dion, MS, PA-C serves as an Instructor, and is currently acting as a Co-Clinical Coordinator in the Missouri State University Department of Physician Assistant Studies.
 Ms. Dion received her training as a registered nurse from Salem Hospital School of Nursing followed by completion of her Physician Assistant education at George Washington University School of Medicine.
 She completed her MS in Physician Assistant at Finch University School of Health Sciences/ Chicago Medical School in 1998.
 Ms. Dion has over 20 years clinical experience as a physician assistant, with extensive experience and expertise in the area of otolaryngology.
 She assists with clinical education activities and teaches a number of courses in the PA Program.